Our visit to Bunratty Castle was on a cold and somewhat windy and rainy day – yes – I guess a normal Winter’s day in the mid-west.

 We loved popping in and out of these Irish treasure troves and cute little homes and buildings.

 Some were working cottages, stables and huts.

-In this kitchen, there was a very broad accented lady making scones.
+In this kitchen, there was a very broad accented-lady making scones.
 Next thing she had Explorason to work with the rolling pin.
-She then gave us samples of breads and scones – all home-made the old fashioned Irish way.
+She then gave us samples of bread and scones – all home-made the old-fashioned Irish way.

 There are farm areas with pigs and hay huts.